To view the organizational chart, click on the thumbnail above.

 Responsible for setting the strategic direction of the organization and overall management of the organization's activities, with responsibility for the performance of CCSA, its projects, programs, staff and associates.
 In partnership with the Chair, enables the Board of Directors to fulfill its governance role, and facilitates the optimum interaction between management and the Board of Directors.
 Gives direction to the formulation of CCSA's mission, strategy and annual objectives, and leadership to their achievement.

-Amy Porath, Director, Research and Policy
+Amy Porath, Director, Research

 Responsible for ensuring that CCSA advances knowledge in the substance abuse field by providing the best available evidence and research-based policy analysis to inform national policies and professional practice, and to respond to gaps in knowledge.
 Shows leadership in encouraging collaborations with and among researchers linked with the addictions field to monitor emerging trends and bring multi-disciplinary perspectives to addictions research.

 Anne Richer, Director, Finance

 Responsible for ensuring that CCSA's financial and reporting systems are effective so that it has the capacity to meet its strategic directions, and internal and external reporting requirements.
 The Director of Finance acts as the leading interface between management and the Board of Directors' Finance and Audit Committees on financial matters.

 Responsible for promoting CCSA as Canada's national, unique voice on substance-related issues by providing a range of public affairs, government relations and communications services and advice to support CCSA's leadership priorities and activities.
 Ensures support of CCSA's strategic directions and the activities of other divisions through marketing, communications, publishing and translation.

 Darlene Pinto, Director, Human Resources